AdguardTeam/dnsproxy/README.md

-  -b, --bootstrap=  Bootstrap DNS for DoH and DoT, can be specified multiple times (default: 8.8.8.8:53) -r, --ratelimit=  Ratelimit (requests per second) (default: 0) -z, --cache       If specified, DNS cache is enabled -a, --refuse-any  If specified, refuse ANY requests -u, --upstream=   An upstream to be used (can be specified multiple times) -f, --fallback=   Fallback resolvers to use when regular ones are unavailable, can be specified multiple times
+  -b, --bootstrap=  Bootstrap DNS for DoH and DoT, can be specified multiple times (default: 8.8.8.8:53) -r, --ratelimit=  Ratelimit (requests per second) (default: 0) -z, --cache       If specified, DNS cache is enabled -e  --cache-size= Maximum number of elements in the cache.
+Zero sets the default size: 2^16 (default: 0) -a, --refuse-any  If specified, refuse ANY requests -u, --upstream=   An upstream to be used (can be specified multiple times) -f, --fallback=   Fallback resolvers to use when regular ones are unavailable, can be specified multiple times